Resolving permission problems in Syncrify Client

 able to backup those objects.

-Starting from build 828, Syncrify client can display files and folders with a line through their names if a particular folder cannot be
+Starting from build 828, the Syncrify client can display files and folders with a line through their names if a particular folder cannot be

 accessed from the service running in the background.